 Trump's Response To Coronavirus, Race Has Put Him In A Hole For Reelection

-Hundreds of thousands of people descended on the nation's capital and cities across the country this weekend in continued demonstrations protesting George Floyd's death at the hands of Minneapolis police.
+Hundreds of thousands of people descended on the nation's capital and cities across the country over the weekend in continued demonstrations sparked by George Floyd's death at the hands of Minneapolis police.

 The protests were largely peaceful, and their meaning has extended beyond Floyd's fate to the larger issue of policing in America and police treatment of black Americans.

-"Don't let the life of George Floyd be in vain," a county sheriff said at a memorial service for Floyd Saturday in North Carolina.
+"Don't let the life of George Floyd be in vain," a county sheriff said at a memorial service for Floyd on Saturday in North Carolina.

 Floyd will be remembered Monday in Houston at a public memorial service followed by an invitation-only funeral service Tuesday.
-Former Vice President Joe Biden will fly to Houston and meet with Floyd's family Monday and deliver a videotaped message at the funeral service (though he won't attend it because of complications his Secret Service detail would create).
+Former Vice President Joe Biden will fly to Houston and meet with Floyd's family Monday and deliver a videotaped message at the funeral service, though he won't attend it because of complications his Secret Service detail would create.

-President Trump, on the other hand, won't be attending.
-He will be in Washington instead, and, on Monday, hosting a roundtable with law enforcement at the White House.
+President Trump won't be attending.
+He will be in Washington and on Monday will host a roundtable with law enforcement at the White House.

 The two actions couldn't better sum up where the two men on the ballot this November to lead the country are coming from — and the bets they're making to win.